 Examples: See the examples of the pitfalls above.

 Problem: As long as the bottom sections of your product vision board contain statements that are unclear or unspecific, it will be hard to spot all leap-of-faith assumptions and key risks.
 Consequently, it will be difficult to test the board and mitigate the risk that the product strategy is wrong.
 In the worst case, you end up pursuing a clever sounding but poorly validated strategy that results in painful product failure.

 Cause: The product vision board is not sufficiently refined and requires more work

 Solution: Iterate over the product vision board contents until each strategy-related statement can be tested and shown to be valid or invalid.
 If that’s not possible, stop and carry out just enough market and user research to be able to create a testable board.
-Then start the validation work by choosing the biggest risk and address it, for example, by observing users or building a prototype.
+Then start the validation work by choosing and assessing the biggest risk, for example, by observing users or building a prototype.